Board of Trustees

 Michele Scaringella ’90

 Michele Scaringella was formerly the Executive Vice President, Business Operations and Chief Financial Officer of CBS Television Stations, based in New York City.
 In this role, Michele had financial and strategic oversight for the twenty-eight local television stations owned and operated by ViacomCBS.
 Prior to assuming this position in 2010, she was Senior Vice President Internal Audit, for CBS Corporation.
 Michele earned a bachelor’s of science degree in accounting from Lehigh in 1990.
-She also served as a member of the Lehigh Accounting Program Advisory Board for many years and is actively involved in Big Brothers Big Sisters of NYC Mentoring program.
+She also served as a member of the Lehigh Accounting Program Advisory Board for many years and is actively involved in Big Brothers Big Sisters of NYC.

 Christopher Scott ’94